 You can also ask the dealership to see the approval from the lender.
 If they tell you that the information is confidential or anything else to prevent you from seeing the approval, then there’s a good chance that the dealership is doing something fishy.
 The information about the approval is not confidential and should be provided to you should you ask.

 Ultimately, it is up to you to spot any yo-yo financing or anything else of sorts.
 Many dealerships do make honest mistakes and may ask you to resign the contract or return the car.
-However, others knowingly have you sign paperwork knowing they would have to ask you to return in a couple weeks.
+However, others knowingly have you sign paperwork knowing they would have to ask you to return in a couple of weeks.

 If you do find yourself facing yo-yo financing, contact experienced auto fraud attorneys for legal assistance.
 Auto frauds happen on a daily basis, and they just keep getting better at it.
 It may help ease your stress by having someone defending your rights against these kinds of perpetrators.